yangyi-shen/book-browser-legacy/README.md

 - [x] Process web scraped data into list of books

+- [ ] Make API to process multiple different queries, not just a set one

+- [ ] Sort books by price

 - [ ] Make Searchbar, SearchResults, BookItem React components and appropriately use them to display data from backend

 - [ ] Test and release version 0.9.1